joshferrell/website/README.md

 - [ ] The design graph
 - [ ] Using templates to setup packages
 - [ ] Automating _as much as possible_ for accessibility
-- [ ] Parallel jest tests using jest runtime tool
+- [ ] Parallel jest tests using the Jest runtime tool
-- [ ] Frontend deploy infrastructure with git commits.
+- [ ] Frontend deploys infrastructure with git commits.
 Possible with next.js?? probably needs nginx

+### Twitter Posts

+Unencumbered

+- Accessibility is not a niche product, it benefits everyone.
+Don't assume your users are unencumbered, build products that are accessible to all. #designthinking #accessibility #inclusivity
+  StateMachines
+- "Learn how I used XState state machines to streamline a solar loan approval process, simplifying complex business logic and improving collaboration between product owners and developers. #XState #stateMachines #development"
+- "Say goodbye to lengthy feedback loops and user stories.
+Learn how I used state machines in XState to simplify a solar loan approval process. #development #stateMachines #XState"

 ### Portfolio Page

 - [ ] Experience timeline summary thing (low priority)
-- [ ] Ask career coach about highlighting skills
+- [ ] Ask the career coach about highlighting skills
-- [ ] Add awards
 - [ ] Add referrals blurbs
-- [ ] Article about the loan life cycle state machine
 - [ ] Using mapping technology to create a proofer
 - [ ] Building a design system using vanilla-extract
-- [ ] Creating a email service that runs using template markdown
+- [ ] Creating an email service that runs using template markdown
+- [ ] Move Resume to an HTML friendly format

 ### Testing

 - [ ] Cypress spell check
 - [ ] Cypress axe runner on pages
-- [ ] Jest tests on colors and run contrast checks on them.
+- [ ] Jest tests on colors and runs contrast checks on them.
   - Should I just make a hidden web page that has the values?

 ## Project setup

-If you need to setup this project locally, feel free to follow these instructions:
+If you need to set up this project locally, feel free to follow these instructions:

 ### System Requirements